 All women have the right to accessible, affordable and adequate health care that takes into account their cultural needs.
 They have the right to access health care without discrimination.
 And they have the right to health care that responds to their particular needs as women.
 Sexual and reproductive health encompasses a range of prevention and treatment services.
 Examples include: accurate information about HIV transmission; the ability to choose whether and when to get pregnant; response to violence against women; and services for sexually transmitted infections and reproductive tract illnesses, such as cervical cancer.
 Access to these services is part and parcel to the universal right to the highest attainable standard of health, yet, because these services are basic care only for women and girls, their protection requires special attention.

 One of the most important fronts in the struggle for women's human rights is around sexual and reproductive autonomy, and the coercive and often violent ways in which that autonomy is suppressed.
 For example, women and girls may be forcibly sterilized because they have HIV, were born with intersex conditions, or are a member of a repressed ethnic group, or they may be subjected to virginity testing.
 Sometimes coercion takes the form of a lack of access to basic health care and contraception.

 Maternal health is an important part of sexual and reproductive health and rights.
 Worldwide, one woman dies every 90 seconds in pregnancy or childbirth - more than 350,000 women each year.
 The vast majority of these deaths are preventable.
 Lack of education about pregnancy or access to trained caregivers for ante-natal care and assisted delivery are driven by gender–based discrimination.
 In addition, violence against women increases during pregnancy.
-Amnesty International is campaigning on maternal health in five countries with disproportionately high rates of poor maternal health outcomes, including the United States.
+Learn More about Maternal Health as a human right.